justindomke/marbl/examples/singlenode_inference.md

 for some normalization factor Z.  You can run this example by doing, from the command line

 ```
-./infer_MRF -m examples/singlenode_inference/model.txt -f examples/singlenode_inference/theta.txt -mu marginals.txt
+./infer_MRF -m examples/singlenode_inference/model.txt -f examples/singlenode_inference/theta.txt -mu marginals.txt -i 1
 ```

-This will read the graph specified in `model.txt` and the parameters specified in `theta.txt`, do inference, and produce marginals in the file `marginals.txt'
+This will read the graph specified in `model.txt` and the parameters specified in `theta.txt`, do inference, and produce marginals in the file `marginals.txt’.  `-i 1` specifies that a single pass of updates over the variables is to be done.

 `model.txt` has the following form: